jenkinsci/ssh-agents-plugin/doc/CONFIGURE.md

 ![](images/hkvs-known-hosts.png)

 Checks the known_hosts file (~/.ssh/known_hosts) for the user Jenkins is executing under to see if an entry exists that matches the current connection.
+It is possibel to change the default file by setting the Java property `-Dhudson.plugins.sshslaves.verifiers.KnownHostsFileKeyVerificationStrategy.known_hosts_file=PATH_TO_FILE`

 This method does not make any updates to the Known Hosts file, instead using the file as a read-only source and expecting someone with suitable access to the appropriate user account on the Jenkins master to update the file as required,